vmware-labs/node-replicated-kernel/usr/rkapps/README.md

 # rkapps

-A wrapper to easily build applications already ported to run on top of rumpkernel for bespin (i.e., the following repo <https://github.com/rumpkernel/rumprun-packages>)
+A wrapper to easily build applications already ported to run on top of rumpkernel for bespin (uses the following repo <https://github.com/rumpkernel/rumprun-packages>).

+Check `build.rs` for steps.

+## redis

 If we want to invoke a build manually:

-## redis

 ```bash
 cd redis